Here to Guide You

 Other Resources: University of Alberta

-If you are interested in transferring to the University of Alberta, use the University of Alberta - Langara College Transfer Credit Search Tool to determine how their Langara credits can transfer.
+If you are interested in transferring to the University of Alberta, use the University of Alberta - Langara College Transfer Credit Search Tool to determine how your Langara credits can transfer.

 Office: Building C, Room C121